Food & Nutrition Made Simple

 For more information, visit the Department of Health and Healthy Eating Advisory Service.

-We classify items into the 5 food groups and provide advice on their recommended serve sizes, so you can easily track how many serves your child is having each day.
-These are written on the menu item followed by the food group symbol.
-Please note serve sizes may vary by age, gender, weight and life stage.
-You can check your specific requirements through the Eat For Health Nutritional Calculator.
+We classify items into the 5 food groups, so you can easily track what you have each day.
+These are listed on the menu item by the food group symbol.
+For information on what serve sizes you need each day (based on age, gender, weight and life stage) you can check on Eat For Health Nutritional Calculator.

 ✅ Food Groups We Use